I told myself I would never talk about IT publicly – which means at some point, I subconsciously knew I would.

 Later, I was told I wasn’t suffering from depression.
 Instead, grief and trauma manifested as depression.
 Those sneaky little buggers.
 Some of the grief and trauma was from my past and some of it was as a result of my marriage ending months earlier.
 I started therapy to address those issues and finally received the diagnosis that had been hiding.

-I had PTSD – Post Traumatic Stress Disorder.
+I was clinically diagnosed with PTSD – Post Traumatic Stress Disorder.

 My appetite also failed.
 I stopped eating for the most part, and lost ten pounds in a month.
 Except for necessary trips to the restroom or to get tea, I stayed in bed asleep most days.
 Just walking downstairs to get a glass of water exhausted all my energy.
 My roommate was terrified for my wellbeing.
 I finally hit my breaking point right around Thanksgiving, and after telling a friend, was able to get the help I desperately needed.